SJBird1/odin-recipes/README.md

 # odin-recipes
-First projection from the odin project
+First project from 'The Odin Project'

 This is the first projectfrom the odin project cirriculum.